Best daily deals

 Lows, mids, and highs

-The bass and midrange is about as neutral as headphones get, and you can hear this in the song Moon River by Frank Ocean.
+The bass and midrange are about as neutral as headphones get, and you can hear this in the song Moon River by Frank Ocean.
 Where the bass line never overpowers vocals or other instrumentation.
 Mids still come through clearly, and vocals in the song Wait by the River by Lord Huron are easy to hear.
 I think it sounds fantastic.
-The over emphasis on the higher frequencies make hi-hats and cymbals sound unnaturally present, so many people loathe Beyerdynamic’s boosted treble response.
+The overemphasis on the higher frequencies make hi-hats and cymbals sound unnaturally present, so many people loathe Beyerdynamic’s boosted treble response.
+You can, however, use a peak filter in your equalizer program of choice centered around 8.3kHz to knock that down if you wish.

 Should you get the Beyerdynamic DT 1990 PRO?